mkelley/sbpy/docs/sbpy/activity/dust.rst

 Using other dynamical models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `sbpy`'s built-in models solve the equations of motion for dust grains given two-body dynamics.
 Users may provide their own models in order to, e.g., improve code performance, add planetary perturbations, model grain fragmentation, etc..
-Use the `~sbpy.activity.dust.dynamics.SolarGravityAndRadiationPressure` class as a template.
+Use the `~sbpy.dynamics.SolarGravityAndRadiationPressure` class as a template.

-In this example, we compute the syndynes of a comet orbiting β Pic (1.8 solar masses) by sub-classing `~sbpy.activity.dust.dynamics.SolarGravityAndRadiationPressure` and updating :math:`GM`, the mass of the star times the gravitational constant:
+In this example, we compute the syndynes of a comet orbiting β Pic (1.8 solar masses) by sub-classing ``SolarGravityAndRadiationPressure`` and updating :math:`GM`, the mass of the star times the gravitational constant:

 .. doctest-requires:: scipy

    >>> import astropy.constants as const
-   >>> from sbpy.activity.dust import SolarGravityAndRadiationPressure
+   >>> from sbpy.dynamics import SolarGravityAndRadiationPressure
    >>>
    >>> class BetaPicGravityAndRadiationPressure(SolarGravityAndRadiationPressure):
    ...     _GM = 1.8 * SolarGravityAndRadiationPressure._GM